The Todo Noise Application

 Once the wizard ended, let's launch the soundworks

-development tools inside our application and select the "create a new soundworks client" option to create our second controller
+development tools inside our application and select the "create a new soundworks client" option to create our second type of client, the controller:

 cd todo-noise